streamnative/kop/docs/kop.md

 ## Load KoP by restarting Pulsar brokers

 After you have installed the KoP protocol handler to Pulsar broker, you can restart the Pulsar brokers to load KoP if you have configured the `conf/broker.conf` file.
-For quick start, you can configure the `conf/standalone.conf` file and run a Pulsar standalone.
+For a quick start, you can configure the `conf/standalone.conf` file and run a Pulsar standalone.
 You can verify if your KoP works well by running a Kafka client.

 1. Download [Kafka 2.0.0](https://www.apache.org/dyn/closer.cgi?path=/kafka/2.0.0/kafka_2.11-2.0.0.tgz) and untar the release package.